momochi000/typewar/README.md

   behaviors that can be toggled.
 AI has many behaviors.
   For now, just set the behavior to attack at a constant rate

+  Allow a method of stopping the AI.
+It would be nice if we could listen for the Crafty.pause() call and stop and start automatically.

+  BUG: there is a bug where the input manager stops accepting inputs.
+Try to trigger this bug and investigate

   Get a simple library of text in there to test actual typing.

   The player should be able to activate any text fragment by typing.